 Any student who successfully completes a mathematics course in Group Two for which a course in Group One is an immediate prerequisite shall be considered to have completed Group One and may take two mathematics courses from Group Two.
 However, ONE OF THE TWO MATHEMATICS COURSES MUST HAVE A MAC, MGF, OR MTG PREFIX.

-All mathematics courses are Gordon Rule courses and students must complete them with a C or higher.
+All mathematics courses are Gordon Rule courses and students must complete them with grades of C or better.

 Mathematics - Group One (State Required)